 Once an installation is metered for payment, it cannot return to being 'deemed for payment'.

-The important thing to know is that whether a heating system must be metered is not a choice but depends on specific circumstances.
+The important thing to know is that whether an installation must be metered is not a choice but depends on specific circumstances.
 See Chapter 2 Section 10 for more details on metering for payment.

 Annual Declarations